1984 World Series: Game 3

 Tim Lollar failed to make it out of the second inning as Detroit erupted for four runs.
 Chet Lemon singled with one out, then with two outs, Marty Castillo's home run made it 2–0 Tigers.
 Lou Whitaker then walked and scored on Alan Trammell's double.
 A walk and single loaded the bases before Greg Booker relieved Lollar and walked Larry Herndon to force in another run.
-The Padres got on the board in the third when back-to-back leadoff singles off of Milt Wilcox was followed by an RBI groundout by Steve Garvey, but in the bottom of the inning, Booker walked three to load the bases with two outs.
+The Padres got on the board in the third when back-to-back leadoff singles off Milt Wilcox was followed by an RBI groundout by Steve Garvey, but in the bottom of the inning, Booker walked three to load the bases with two outs.
 Greg Harris in relief hit Kirk Gibson with a pitch to force in the Tigers' last run.
-The Padres scored their last run in the seventh on Graig Nettles's sacrifice fly with runners on second and third off of Bill Scherrer.
+The Padres scored their last run in the seventh on Graig Nettles's sacrifice fly with runners on second and third off Bill Scherrer.
 Willie Hernández pitched 2 1/3 innings of one-hit relief for the save.
 The 5–2 victory gave the Tigers a two games-to-one series lead.